 6. The EPA takes the necessary precautions to ensure pesticide levels are safe for our infants and children.
 Answer

-7. “Weed and Feed” and other combinations of fertilizer and pesticides are safe, environmentally responsible, and effective means to give your lawn all the care it needs to thrive.
+7. “Weed and Feed” and other combinations of fertilizers and pesticides are a safe, environmentally responsible and effective means to give your lawn all the care it needs to thrive.
 Answer

 9. The "Inert Ingredients" included in pesticides are biologically inactive and hence not hazardous.
 Answer

 10. Pesticides may be used in Maine only if they have gone through the EPA's registration process.
 Answer